Learning and Teaching Conference

 Thursday 30 March 2023, Frederick Douglass Centre

-The Learning and Teaching Conference 2023 will showcase effective, creative and collaborative approaches to learning and teaching across the University.
-The theme for the conference is ‘Student Centred Education’ and is an internal conference, open to Newcastle University colleagues and students.
+The Learning and Teaching Conference 2023 showcased effective, creative and collaborative approaches to learning and teaching across the University.

-The conference day will run as a present in person event in the Frederick Douglass Centre.
-Please visit this page, or subscribe to our Learning and Teaching Newsletter, to receive updates on conference news.
+Please visit this page, or subscribe to our Learning and Teaching Newsletter, to receive updates on conference news: link to the ReCap recordings of the presentations, videos and photos of the day.

 Registration Open